 The freshly squeezed lime juice is optional but does bring out the tartness of the raspberries.
 I honestly love lime and raspberry together so for me, lime is essential!
 However, it will not be missed if you skip this step 🙂

 Lastly, while I did make this for my husband's birthday and he basically got the entire pie to himself, this raspberry pie recipe is perfect for Valentine's Day or any holiday get-together!
 Showcase that beautiful red filling by making a lattice pie design.
 I regret hiding behind a large layer of pie crust!

-- 2 tsp. freshly squeezed lime juice (optional but recommended for tart flavours!)
+- 2 tsp. freshly squeezed lime juice (optional but recommended for tart flavors!)

-- 1 homemade pie crust recipe (2-layers) or your favourite store-bought recipe (I suggest Lily's pie crust !
+- 1 homemade pie crust recipe (2-layers) or your favorite store-bought recipe (I suggest Lily's pie crust!

 - 1 egg